-Getting started with codecov is easy.
+We've made getting started with Codecov as easy as possible.
 The rest of this page will outline important first steps to getting your first repository up and running on codecov.

 Trying to get Started with Codecov Enterprise?